MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/data-not-updated-integrated-search-providers.md

 If the issue persists, contact [Microsoft Support](https://support.microsoft.com/) to raise a ticket.

-For more information about managing a search provider, see [Manage integrated search providers (preview)](/dynamics365/customer-service/add-search-provider#manage-integrated-search-providers-preview).
+For more information about managing a search provider, see [Manage integrated search providers](/dynamics365/customer-service/add-search-provider#manage-integrated-search-providers).